Colletotrichum capsici: Disease cycle

-Dispersal of C. capsici spores is heavily reliant on water splashes onto host plants or wind-driven rain since water is required for spore germination and penetration into host (“Hot Pepper Disease - Anthracnose,” 2010).
+Dispersal of C. capsici spores is heavily reliant on water splashes onto host plants or wind-driven rain since water is required for spore germination and penetration into host ("Hot Pepper Disease - Anthracnose," 2010).
 C. capsici has a necrotrophic lifestyle; therefore, after penetration of the host surface, it secretes many cell wall degrading enzymes into the environment between the host cells (Latunde-Dada, 2001).
 C. capsici overwinters as conidia or sclerotia, and spend the majority of their life in their conidial stage.
 Colletotrichum capsici, the asexual stage, consists of hooked shaped conidia produced from acervuli, a subepidermal fruiting body (Than et al., 2008).
 When grown on plates its colony morphology was observed to have white to grey, a dark green center, and dense, filamentous mycelium (Than et al., 2008).

 Management

 Limit water exposure

 Since C. capsici need water for their spores to germinate, limiting water can hinder C. capsici infection.
-By reducing or don’t use overhead irrigation and mulching, you can reduce water exposure in general and back splash on the fruit.
+By reducing or not using overhead irrigation and mulching, you can reduce water exposure in general and back splash on the fruit.

 Crop rotation

-Since other solanaceous species can act as alternative hosts, rotation with non-solanaceous crops is recommended (“Hot Pepper Disease - Anthracnose,” 2010).
+Since other solanaceous species can act as alternative hosts, rotation with non-solanaceous crops is recommended ("Hot Pepper Disease - Anthracnose," 2010).

 Hot water seed treatment

-By exposing pepper seeds to 52˚C water for 30 minutes, shock with cold water, drying the seed, and adding a fungicide like thiram, the infection of C. capsici can be greatly decreased(“Hot Pepper Disease - Anthracnose,” 2010).
+By exposing pepper seeds to 52˚C water for 30 minutes, shock with cold water, drying the seed, and adding a fungicide like thiram, the infection of C. capsici can be greatly decreased("Hot Pepper Disease - Anthracnose," 2010).